Did you know?

 - The Zoo is seasonally home to white-spotted bamboo sharks and brownbanded bamboo sharks.

 - Little is known about their social life, but they are commonly observed congregating in shallow reefs.

 - Female bamboo sharks have thicker skin than male bamboo sharks.

-They are known as “cat sharks” because the nasal barbels near their mouths look like cat whiskers.
+Bamboo sharks are known as “cat sharks” because the nasal barbels near their mouths look like cat whiskers.
 These are actually sensory organs that help them locate food hidden in the sand.
 The sharks use their muscular paired fins like legs to help them “crawl” along the ocean floor or reef.
 Because brownbanded bamboo sharks often hunt in tide pools, they can survive up to 12 hours out of the water.